mbivert/acme-tools/README.md

     	that match given name.
 Note that this mimick Run's -m behavior, hence the option's name.

-    	If -n is specified, the file nor its parent directory will be created on disk/loaded from disk.
+    	If -n is specified, nor the file nor its parent directory will be created on disk/loaded from disk.

     	If -p is specified, print opened files' acme windows' IDs, one per line.

-    	If -u is specified, Open will only open the file if no buffer matches the given pattern.
+    	If -u is specified, Open will only open the file if no buffer matches the given pattern (unique).
 If no pattern is specified, the name will be used as a pattern instead.
+If there's already a corresponding buffer opened, then some of it will be made visible by writing show its acme//ctl.

     	If -x is specified, a chmod +x on the file is automatically performed.

+    	If -g is specified, the name is interpreted as a pattern to be grep(1)'d in $HOME/acme.files: the first existing file matching the pattern is opened.
+If no match, exit with failure. -g implies -u.

     	Paths starting with '/' are considered absolutely, otherwise, relatively.

     	Nonexistent paths are created (mkdir(1) -p).

+    	Opened filenames are systematically added to $HOME/acme.files, which is cleaned via sort(1) -u, and only contains absolute paths.

     EXAMPLES
     	The following will create a '+Buffer' window if there's no